 - For the cost of ingredients or materials for practical subjects, where parents have indicated in advance a wish to own the finished product.

 A paper copy of any information on the school's website is provided free of charge to parents on request.

-Please address any complaints regarding the Executive Head or Head of Academy to the Chief Executive's Office - firstname.lastname@example.org.
+Please address any complaints regarding the Executive Head, Head of Academy or a Governor to the Chief Executive's Office - firstname.lastname@example.org.

 Under data protection law, individuals have a right to be informed about how the Federation and its academies use any personal data about its students.
 We, the Harris Federation, comply with this right by providing privacy notices to parents/carers and students, as appropriate, where we are processing their personal data.